-- 1. Ensure that a healthy and nutritious breakfast and lunch, as well as a healthy selection of snack bar items is made available to every student so that they are prepared to perform in the classroom at an optimum level. - a.
+- 1. Ensure that a healthy and nutritious breakfast and lunch is made available to every student so that they are prepared to perform in the classroom at an optimum level. - a.
 SOUL shall maintain the financial stability of its Food Service Program. - b.
 SOUL shall develop a coordinated and comprehensive outreach and promotion plan to ensure maximum participation in the school meal program. - c.
-SOUL shall ensure that all students be made aware of the availability of a free lunch through its participation in the Provision 2 program. - 2.
+SOUL shall ensure that all students be made aware of the availability of a free lunch through its participation in the CEP Provision program. - 2.
 Ensure the nutritional quality and quantity of all foods served or made available to students and staff. - a.
-The Child Nutrition Service program will ensure that all foods sold through its' program will comply with SB 19 standards. - b.
-The Child Nutrition Service program will increase the availability of fresh fruits and vegetables, using California grown produce when feasible, as part of the school food service program. - c.
-The District shall exercise control over all vending machines on it's property including vendors, locations, contents, and appearance. - Vending machines accessible to students shall only dispense SB 19 compliant foods and beverages. - Vending machines accessible to staff shall dispense SB 19 compliant and non-compliant foods and beverages in appropriate proportion. - d.
-The Child Nutrition Service program will serve food in quantities appropriate to the needs of students at their age level.
+The Child Nutrition Service program will increase the availability of fresh fruits and vegetables, using California grown produce when feasible, as part of the school food service program. - b.
+The District shall exercise control over all vending machines on it's property including vendors, locations, contents, and appearance. - Vending machines accessible to students shall only dispense SB 19 compliant foods and beverages. - ii.
+Vending machines accessible to staff shall dispense SB 19 compliant and noncompliant foods and beverages in appropriate proportion. - a.
+The Child Nutrition Service program will serve food in quantities appropriate to the needs of students at their age level. - 3.
+Ensure meals are served in a pleasant environment. - 4.
+Ensure that nutrition education becomes an integral part of its educational program. - a.
+SOUL shall create increased training opportunities for all staff on basic nutrition and nutrition education.